Marketplace Conduct Guidelines: Passengers

-We consider at minimum the ratings that drivers leave on riders, averaged over a certain number of relatively recent orders.
+We consider at minimum the ratings that drivers leave on passengers, averaged over a certain number of relatively recent orders.
 Other signals such as reports to customer support could be considered as well.
-If the aggregate of driver feedback about a rider dips below a certain threshold, that rider can be warned and suspended.
+If the aggregate of driver feedback about a passenger dips below a certain threshold, that passenger can be warned and suspended.

 Try not to cancel your ride unless you absolutely have to: